CodeWringer/iwbe/README.md

-# iwbeWpf
+# Integrated World Building Environment (IWBE)
-An application aimed at those engaging in the hobby of world building.
+An application to aid in world building, by allowing to connect and visualize information related to works of fiction.